 I was twenty-three years old, a brand new State Investigator for the NJ Attorney General’s Office.
-Like most mornings, I rose early and headed into work—a high-rise in downtown Newark, NJ.
+Like most mornings, I arose early and headed into work—a high-rise in downtown Newark, NJ.

 I remember thinking, “What an idiot.
 How the hell, on a bright sunny day, does a pilot not see the World Trade Centers?”

-Our eyes were glued to the television, and we watched in horror as acrid back smoke billowed up from both towers.
-Thousands of people were trapped inside the two buildings unable to find a safe path through the hellish fires.
+As our eyes were glued to the television, we watched in horror as acrid back smoke billowed up from both towers.
+Thousands of people were trapped unable to find a safe path through the hellish fires.
 Some found their escape from the burning inferno by jumping to their death.
 What a horrible choice they were forced to make.

 Soon, there were reports of bombs detonating at the Treasury Department and the Supreme Court (which turned out to be false) and then of an explosion at the Pentagon—another hijacked plane, Flight 77.